We gratefully acknowledge the generous support of individual donors, the Earhart Foundation and the Adam Smith Program.

 Summer Institute for the History of Economic Thought

-The Summer Institute for the History of Economic Thought, sponsored by the Jepson School’s Adam Smith Program, gathers young and eminent scholars from across the U.S. and around the world to discuss original research in the history of political economy.
+The Summer Institute for the History of Economic Thought gathers young and eminent scholars from across the U.S. and around the world to discuss original research in the history of political economy.
+It is sponsored by the Jepson School's Adam Smith Program.

 Past speakers include Brad Bateman, Mauro Boianovsky, Marcel Boumans, Nobel laureate James Buchanan, Dave Colander, Dan Hammond, Samuel Hollander, M. Ali Khan, Anthony Laden, David Levy, Deirdre McCloskey, Steve Medema, Phil Mirowski, Leon Montes, Mary Morgan, Maria Pia Paganelli, Sandra Peart, Malcolm Rutherford, Warren Samuels, Eric Schliesser, Gordon Tullock, Anthony Waterman and Roy Weintraub.